AlfonsoCastelijns/-IRWA_2025_part_1/README.md

 This part of the IRWA project involves text cleaning, data normalization, and preprocessing of a fashion product dataset, to prepare it for future search.

-**Requirements:** The following python packages are used: json, re, nltk
+**Requirements:** The following python packages are used: json, re, nltk, pandas, numpy, matplotlib, seaborn, collections

 In the file IRWA_part1.ipynb, we created multiple functions and code to do the tasks asked: